SinghHarshita/Attendance-System-Using-Facial-Recognition/README.md

 This project uses tkinter module of python to provide the interface.

 ## Dependencies
-1. Python
+1. Python : tkinter module, mysql-connector, matplotlib

-  a. tkinter module

-  b. mysql-connector

-  c. matplotlib
 2. Mysql database

 ## Database